aws-amplify/docs/cli-toolchain/usage.md

 The aws secret access key if `useProfile` is set to false.
 - `region`:
 The aws region if `useProfile` is set to false.

+##### `--app <github url>`
+Installs, initializes and provisions resources for a sample amplify application from the provided github repository url.
+This option must be executed in an empty directory.
+The sample repository must have an amplify folder, including the following:

+- `project-config.json` in .config folder
+- `backend-config.json` in backend folder
+- The necessary cloudformation files in the backend folder
+    - e.g. stacks, `schema.graphql` for api
+    - e.g. cloudformation template for auth

+- local files local-env.json and local-aws-info.json are *NOT* required

+If the repository contains a `yarn.lock` and/or `package.json` file, the sample will be installed with the corresponding package manager and started after resources have been provisioned.

 ##### Sample script
 ```bash